 - Power failure, failure of telecommunications lines, failure or breakdown of plant, machinery or vehicles;

 - Theft, malicious damage, strike, lock-out or industrial action of any kind;

 - Any cause or circumstance whatsoever beyond either party’s reasonable control

-Every effort is made to create a running order based on order of registration and team crossovers.
-Sometimes this is not possible due to limited teams and the number of athlete crossovers, but we do make significant effort to adhere to this process.
+Every effort is made to create a running order based on order of registration and athlete crossovers.
+Sometimes this is not possible due to various logistical reasons such as limited numbers of teams and the number of athlete crossovers, but we do make significant effort to adhere to this process.